skeeto/recipes/doc/pie-crust.md

 * 7tbsp water
 * 1tbsp vinegar

 Unwrap butter and place in freezer for 30-60 minutes.
-Mix try ingredients in a large bowl.
+Mix dry ingredients in a large bowl.
 Shred the cold butter into the large bowl, tossing in the flour with a fork as needed to keep the butter from sticking to itself.